CyFI-Lab-Public/MARSEA/s2e_linux/s2e/README.md

 All of the recent major changes to the linux S2E code can be invoked from the project-specific ``s2e-config.lua`` file.

 If the users want to invoke CyFiFunctionModels plugin, they can copy `s2e/s2e_linux/s2e` from this repo and overwrite the local `s2e` folder.
 Or they can cherry pick.
-But please notice the difference of `libs2eplugins/src/CMakeLists.txt`.
+But please notice the difference in `libs2eplugins/src/CMakeLists.txt`.

 #### Invoke the CyFiFunctionModels plugin, add the following to the lua file.